thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 Unified Function Syntax via Selector Splitting
 ==============================================

-.. warning:: This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.
+.. warning:: This document was used in planning Codira 1.0; it has not been kept up to date and does not describe the current or planned behavior of Codira.
 In particular, we experimented with preposition-based splitting and decided against it.